marlietandoc/marlietandoc.github.io/content/project/tod/index.md

 ---
 title: The brain's internal clock
 summary:  Not a morning person?
 Most people below the age of 30 also think so.
-In this collab with Harvard Medical school, we A/B tested how learning differs in the morning vs. evening across 7 experiments.
-We find that the morning is the ideal time to learn new information, especially when what we learn has to be transferred to to a new scenario.
+In this collab with Harvard Med School, we A/B tested how learning differs in the morning vs. evening across 7 experiments.
+We find that the morning is the ideal time to learn new information, especially when we have to apply what we learned to a new scenario.

 tags:
   - Research
-date: '2022-04-27T00:00:00Z'
+date: '2010-04-27T00:00:00Z'

 # Optional external URL for project (replaces project detail page).
 external_link: ''